twtrubiks/docker-django-nginx-uwsgi-postgres-tutorial/README.en.md

 First Step

-Firstly, copy nginx.conf to the `/etc/nginx/nginx.conf` path.
+Copy nginx.conf to the `/etc/nginx/nginx.conf` path.

 (the original nginx.conf can be retrieved from the Nginx Docker container, inside the `/etc/nginx` path you can find nginx.conf)

 I have copied out a part of the original file [nginx_origin.conf](https://github.com/twtrubiks/docker-django-nginx-uswgi-postgres-tutorial/blob/master/nginx/nginx_origin.conf) :smiley:

-For nginx.conf, there are mainly two parts that needs to be modified
+For nginx.conf, there are mainly two parts that needs to be modified.

-The first part is to change the user to root
+The first part is to change the user to root:

 ```conf
 user  root;
 ```

-The other part is
+The other part is:

 ```conf
 # include /etc/nginx/conf.d/*.conf;